• English

 khaemhat

-Khaemhat, or Mahu, was a royal scribe and the "Overseer of the Granaries of Upper and Lower Egypt".
-He served during the reign of Amenhotep.
+Khaemhat, or Mahu, was a royal scribe and the "Overseer of the Granaries of Upper and Lower Egypt" during Amenhotep's reign.
 The only thing known about his family is that he was married to Tivi.

 Location of Tomb TT 57

-TT 57 is dedicated to a local saint and lies in the Sheikh Abd el Qurna area of Necropolis on the west bank of Thebes in Egypt, just opposite to Luxor.
-The place is one of the most visited cemeteries in this area.
-This is the burial place of an ancient Egyptian official, Khaemha.
+TT 57 is dedicated to a local saint and lies in the Sheikh Abd el Qurna area of Necropolis on the west bank of Thebes in Egypt, just opposite Luxor.
+It is one of the most visited cemeteries in this area and is the burial place of an ancient Egyptian official, Khaemha.

-Those who discovered TT 57 faced many hardships and it’s said that Lloyd, an Egyptologist, was killed shortly after the tomb’s discovery due to the accidental discharge of his gun.
-The tomb also faced fire and other damages during early exploration.
-The tomb today does not have any color remaining but the reliefs depict a wonderful display of art in motion and a full-of-life picture.
+TT 57's discoverers faced many hardships.
+It’s said that Lloyd, an Egyptologist, was killed shortly after the tomb's discovery due to the accidental discharge of his gun.
+The tomb also suffered fire and other damages during early exploration.
+Today, the tomb has no color, but the reliefs depict an incredible display of art in motion and a full-of-life picture.

 The Tomb of TT57